-The shallow rock cavern is an engineered near surface disposal method sometimes used for the disposal of low-level waste, or low- and intermediate-level waste (low-level waste or low- and intermediate-level waste).
-A series of rock caverns are excavated at a nominal depth of 50 to 100 meters below the surface in low permeability rock.
+The shallow rock cavern is an engineered near surface disposal method sometimes used for the disposal of low-level waste, or low- and intermediate-level waste.
+A series of rock caverns are excavated at a nominal depth of 50 to 100 metres below the surface in low permeability rock.
 They are accessed from the surface by a small system of ramps and tunnels.